dorletaurrutia-xai/XAI-TrustFramework/02_CASE_STUDIES/01_Tabular_Regression_TreeSHAP_DiCE_Technical_SocialTrust/GUIDE_step_by_step.md

 except FileNotFoundError:
     TAU, EPS = 1e-6, 0.01  # default values if YAML not yet present
 ```
+#### Important!
+Before loading configuration values, download the reference configuration files from the GitHub repository.
+This guarantees that the notebook runs with the same parameters used in the public experiment and ensures full reproducibility.

+Files downloaded:

+seeds.json → defines random seeds for data and model reproducibility

+priors_clinical.yaml → defines clinical priors, tolerances (τ), and perturbation noise (ε)

+dice_constraints.yaml → defines immutable variables, feature bounds, and counterfactual constraints for DiCE

+If the files already exist locally, this step overwrites them with the latest repository version.

 #### Explanation:
 This step loads the random seeds and tolerance parameters used across the pilot: